 The English sessions will be held in SCAD Museum of Art classrooms from 9:30 a.m. to 12:30 p.m., Monday through Thursday.
 The museum is located approximately five blocks from Oglethorpe House.

 Will I have access to a computer if I do not bring my own?

 Yes.
 CAPP students have access to the computers in the academic buildings and the library.
 Please note that these buildings will be keeping summer hours and will be closed in the evenings.
-Students who bring their own computers will have Internet access at D at The Hive and wireless Internet in most other SCAD buildings.
-Students must provide their own Ethernet cord for Internet access at D at The Hive.
-Students may also bring their own wireless router, but must ensure that it is secured with a password.
-SCAD will terminate wireless abilities for any student with an open wireless router system.
+Students who bring their own computers will have wireless Internet access at Oglethorpe House as well as in most other SCAD buildings.
+Students must provide their own Ethernet cord for direct connection to the Internet at Oglethorpe House.

 May I check in to the residence hall before the check-in date?